 Paralegal Studies students are also encouraged to join the Central Illinois Paralegal Association and at least one of the national associations which include:

 - National Federation of Paralegal Associations

 These organizations promote fellowship among the paralegal students and expand the student’s horizons through networking and continuing education opportunities in the legal field.

 National Court Reporters Association (NCRA)

-All Realtime Reporting B.S.
-Degree students are encouraged to enroll as a student member in the National Court Reporters Association.
-This membership is important to the development of professionalism and leadership in students enrolled in the College’s NCRA-certified Realtime Reporting program.
+All Realtime Reporting and Judicial Reporting students are encouraged to enroll as a student member in the National Court Reporters Association.
+This membership is important to the development of professionalism and leadership in students attending Judicial Reporting and our NCRA-approved Realtime Reporting programs.
 Student membership is approximately $65.00 per year, and dues can be incorporated into the student’s financial aid package.
 Please see the Program Coordinator for information.

 Membership provides the students with the opportunity to:

 - Receive the printed NCRA Sourcebook, a resource and referral network